 Adani Green Energy Limited (AGEL) is one of the largest renewable companies in India.
 The company was incorporated in 2015 and is part of the Adani Group.
 In 2017, the company took complete control of the overall solar energy portfolio of Adani Enterprises.

 The Company operates and maintains utility-scale grid-connected solar and wind farm projects.
-AGEL broke into the news in September 2020 when the stock price of the company grew 1300% in one year and they posted a profit in the year 2019-20.
+AGEL broke into the news in May 2021 went it announced that it will acquire SB Energy’s 5 GW India renewable power portfolio for a fully completed EV of $3.5 billion.
+The stock price of the company grew over 4,300% in the last five years (till May 2021).

 - Indian Auto Ancillary Industry – Top Companies in 2021!